nzherald/crashes-2018/text/article.md

 # Outro one

 Below is a timeline showing when every fatal and serious injury crash has occurred during the last eighteen Christmas holiday periods.
+Click or tap on a day to see it in more detail.